 "The strong performance of our mobile Internet business is a significant strength that we believe will help us drive sustainable growth even in challenging market conditions," said chief financial officer Wong Wai Ming in a conference call with reporters.

 Lenovo shipped 9.4 million smartphones during the quarter, all but about 400,000 of them in China, according to chairman Yang Yuanqing.
 He said the smartphone business outside China is "still in the first stage" and Lenovo needs to invest to gain market share before focusing on profitability.

 Revenues in the bigger but slower-growing PC market rose 7 percent to $7.9 billion.

-economic conditions but said it plans to expand its cloud, services and
+Lenovo, which is based in Beijing and in Research Triangle Park, North Carolina, warned PC demand "remains challenging" due to weakening global economic conditions but said it plans to expand its cloud, services and other businesses.

 Shipments in the United States and the rest of North America rose 11 percent over a year earlier.

 Lenovo released a new version of its ThinkPad notebook computer, the X1 Carbon, in August that it said was lighter and quicker to mimic the convenience of a tablet.
 Lenovo acquired the ThinkPad brand with IBM Corp.'s personal computer unit in 2005.